dfinity/response-verification/examples/http-certification/assets/README.md

   - Serve the Brotli encoded asset if it exists and it was requested.
   - Otherwise, serve the Gzip encoded asset if it exists and it was requested.
   - Otherwise, serve the original asset.
-- Add the certificate header, this is the same process as with the JSON API.
+- Add the certificate header.
+This is the same process as with the [JSON API](https://internetcomputer.org/docs/current/developer-docs/http-compatible-canisters/serving-json-over-http).

 ```rust
 fn asset_handler(req: &HttpRequest) -> HttpResponse {